alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Who did you help this week?
 - Have taken over UKRN Network Lead Role from AM with AC
+    - EK - this is great, I'm interested to hear more about this as it is a good way to spread the word about TTW.
 - Helping Roche colleagues prep some slides to talk about the partnership

 #### Who helped you this week?